tmfg/digitraffic/pages/tieliikenne-en.md

 You must use SSL when connecting.

-Also, you need to use following credentials: (:date: *The identification requirement will be removed on March 21, 2022*)
+Also, you need to use following credentials: (:bangbang: *The identification requirement will be removed on March 21, 2022*)
 * userName: ```digitraffic```
 * password: ```digitrafficPassword```